 Employees may be engaged as permanent full-time employees, permanent part-time employees, casual employees or seasonal employees.
 It is important to understand the difference between these different categories as the various entitlements and responsibilities are different for each category.

 Failure to categorise the employee correctly and therefore to adhere to legal and award requirements can lead to misunderstandings and possibly legal action for underpayment of entitlements and prosecution for breach of the award.

-Full-time employees work fixed hours each week and are entitled to various forms of paid leave such as annual leave, personal leave, long-service leave and parental leave.
+Full-time employees work fixed hours each week and are entitled to various forms of leave such as annual leave, personal leave, long-service leave and parental leave.
 They are also entitled to notice of termination and to make a claim for unfair dismissal.

-Part-time employees are employed for fixed hours every week and depending on the number of hours worked, have the same entitlements as full-time employees calculated on a pro-rata basis.
+Part-time employees are employed for fixed hours every week and depending on the number of hours worked and have the same entitlements as full-time employees calculated on a pro-rata basis.
 If public holidays fall on days usually worked, the employee is entitled to payment for that holiday.
 Part-time employees are also entitled to notice of termination and to make a claim for unfair dismissal.